 The resulting mockup is shown in Figure 3.15.

-Of course, that’s just one example of an HTML email.
-And while it accomplishes the client’s goals admirably, it might not be the sort of design best suited to your particular project.
+That’s just one example of an HTML email.
+And, while it accomplishes the client’s goals admirably, it might not be the sort of design best suited to your particular project.
 So, to help get your creative juices flowing, the next section is a gallery of some of my favorite HTML email newsletters from which you can draw inspiration.

 Scan through these screenshots of some top-notch HTML emails, and think about what they’re trying to achieve.
 They’re categorized for convenience, but many of them would fit into multiple categories.